 But governments & the medical bureaucracy currently refuse to properly train medical professionals to diagnose ADHD in adults and kids.
 They neglect and stigmatize us.

 So at least we should screen people in jails.
 And give them comprehensive treatment, ADHD medication, (long acting ones so they won’t abuse them), therapy, advocacy etc.

-I went to a very crowded, standing room only Justin Trudeau Rally with 1,600 people Thursday September 10th to ask him a question I asked other politicians last federal election.
+I went to a very crowded, standing room only Justin Trudeau Rally with 1,600 people Thursday, September 10th, 2015 in South Vancouver to ask him a question I asked other politicians last federal election.

 I was tweeting at the rally, and forget to take a photo:)

 Here’s my 360 degree of room before Justin Trudeau Vancouver Rally Sept 10th, 2015.

 After Justin Trudeau’s speech (was a very good speech) he did the meet and greet around the whole room and I asked him this question.